 Healthcare providers must recognize that, in general, isolated radial head instability is extremely uncommon.
 In effect, this finding is almost always seen as a long-standing congenital condition or in association with additional forearm trauma (i.e., Monteggia fracture patterns).
 The latter is extremely important to recognize clinically, as management is nearly always observation alone.

 Patients with congenital radial head dislocations will present with a separate chief complaint, and the dislocation may be discovered incidentally.
-These patients are asymptomatic, and the following factors support congenital dislocation over an acute, traumatic dislocation:
+These patients may be asymptomatic, and the following factors support congenital dislocation over an acute, traumatic dislocation:

 Annular ligament reconstruction techniques

-The annular ligament is typically reconstructed using any of the previously described reconstructive techniques in the literature.
+The annular ligament is typically reconstructed using any of the following techniques.

 An annular ligament injury is much more common in children due to the skeletal immaturity of the elbow joint during development.
-The three most common injuries associated with the annular ligament are radial head/neck fractures, nursemaid elbow dislocations, and Monteggia fracture patterns
+Three common injuries associated with the annular ligament are radial head or neck fractures, nursemaid elbow dislocations, and Monteggia fracture patterns.

-A radial head/neck fracture occurs during a fall on an outstretched hand or trauma/falls with the elbow in extension and forearm in pronation.
-Because the annular ligament wraps around the head of the radius, a fracture at this area can lead to damage of the ligament and future could potentially compromise joint stability as a sequela of the original injury.
+A radial head or neck fracture occurs during a fall on an outstretched hand or trauma/falls with the elbow in extension and forearm in pronation.
+Because the annular ligament wraps around the head of the radius, a fracture in this area can lead to damage to the ligament, and could potentially compromise joint stability as a sequela of the original injury.

-In pediatric patients, a radial head subluxation, also known as a nursemaid elbow, occurs due to a sudden pull on an extended arm, or when lifting a child by the wrist.
-This injury occurs almost entirely in the pediatric population since the annular ligament is much weaker in children compared to adults.
+In pediatric patients, a radial head subluxation, also known as a nursemaid elbow or a pulled elbow, occurs due to a sudden pull on an extended arm, often when a parent lifts a child by the wrist or a fall.
+This injury occurs almost entirely in the pediatric population since the annular ligament has increased laxity in children compared to adults.
+The average age is 1-4 years old and girls are more susceptible than boys.
+Children above the 75th percentile for weight are more frequently affected by this condition.
 The classic symptoms of a radial head subluxation in pediatric patients consists of a history of the child refusing to use the arm.
-The child may hold the extremity with the elbow in extension.
-On exam, there is typically pain localized to the dorsal aspect of the proximal forearm with variable amounts of swelling.
-Often there may only be subtle decreases in flexion and extension range of motion (ROM), but supination is significantly limited.
-The annular ligament is frequently interposed between the radial head and the capitellum.
+The child may hold the extremity with the elbow in extension with the forearm pronated or slightly flexed with the forearm pronated.
+On exam, there is typically pain localized to the dorsal aspect of the proximal forearm with typically no swelling.
+Often there may only be subtle decreases in flexion and extension range of motion, but supination is significantly limited.
+The annular ligament is frequently interposed between the radial head and the capitellum of the humerus.
+X-ray of the elbow is usually unnecessary since the diagnosis can be made clinically, although after two failed attempts to reduce the dislocation imaging should be considered.
 Treatment includes closed reduction using either hyperpronation or a combination of flexion and supination maneuvers.
 The prognosis in these patients is typically excellent in the long-term.

 Monteggia fracture-dislocations are relatively rare injuries in the pediatric population.
-Although forearm fractures in kids account for up to 30% of all fractures, Monteggia fracture-dislocations constitute only about 1% of all pediatric forearm fractures.
-These injuries encompass a proximal one-third of the ulna (olecranon) fractures with an associated radial head dislocation.
+Although forearm fractures are the most common fracture in the pediatric population, Monteggia fracture-dislocations constitute only about 1% of all pediatric forearm fractures.
+These injuries have a proximal one-third of the ulna (olecranon) fracture with an associated radial head dislocation from the annular ligament.
 Mechanisms of injury include a fall on an outstretched hand with excessive forearm pronation and less commonly, direct trauma on the dorsal surface of the proximal forearm.
 These injuries commonly require surgical intervention given the high incidence of long-term elbow dysfunction following either missed injury or following suboptimal clinical management.
-Surgical management consists of open reduction internal fixation (ORIF) of the proximal ulna.
+Surgical management consists of open reduction internal fixation of the proximal ulna.
 Upon restoration of ulnar length and stability, the radial head can be reduced with a restoration of the anatomic relationship between the radial head, capitellum, and the annular ligament.

 |||Anderson A,Werner FW,Tucci ER,Harley BJ, Role of the interosseous membrane and annular ligament in stabilizing the proximal radial head.
 Journal of shoulder and elbow surgery.
 2015 Dec; [PubMed PMID: 26190665]|